contao/docs/docs/manual/layout/templates/twig/twig-template-manage.en.md

 ## Global templates

 Custom global Twig templates are stored inside `/templates` in a special folder structure.
-The subfolder `content_element` is for example for content elements.
+The subfolder `content_element` is for content elements for example.
 Contao supports you in structuring the templates.
 If you want to customize one of the new Twig templates, then the template is automatically created in the correct subfolder.